Developer-Autodesk/adn_viewer_gem_test_app/README.md

 cd yourappname
 ```

-Add this to your Gemfile inside the app you just created to install the adn_viewer gem:
+Add this to your Gemfile (a file inside the app you just created) to install the adn_viewer gem:
 ```
 gem 'adn_viewer'
 ```